 Behavior/Reproduction: The Gray Fox also likes to climb trees, similar to the Raccoon Dog, and will often be seen at night climbing trees, or during the evenings since this mammal is crepuscular.

-Diet: In the wild, they would be omnivores, eating mice, plants, insects, and fruits and veggies if possible, so their diet in captivity must reflect this in captivity.
+Diet: In the wild, they would be omnivores, eating mice, plants, insects, and fruits and veggies if possible, so their diet in captivity must reflect this.
 They do not have specific diet restrictions in comparison to other foxes, so you can read more about a good diet on the 'Diet & Adopting' page.

-Color Morphs: There are only two known color morphs for the gray fox, an all white color, and a leucistic, which simply gives it a lighter, cream colored coat where the darker blacks and grays of the coat would normally be.
-Both color variations are extremely rare, almost never found in the wild.
-There are no known breeders of the leucistic color morph.
+Color Morphs: There are only three known color morphs for the gray fox, an all white morph, a leucistic, and (discovered in Northern United States in 2018) and a piebald morph.
+The Leucistic simply gives it a lighter, cream colored coat where the darker blacks and grays of the coat would normally be.
+All color variations are extremely rare, almost never found in the wild.
+There are no known breeders of the leucistic or piebald color morphs.

 Left: Leucistic gray fox.
 Right: All white gray fox.